min2ha/ukwa-site/content/target/52838/index.en.md

   "subject": "UK General Election 2017"
 }

-# Scope: Everyday equality: Scope's priorities for the general election 2017

 Scope wants to see the next Government achieve every day equality by committing to a cross-Government approach to disability which includes: improving disabled people's work opportunities; enabling them to live independently; and improving their financial security